bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 The [RDKit 2022.03 release notes](https://www.rdkit.org/docs/BackwardsIncompatibleChanges.html#tautomer-enumeration-improvements) suggest that the updated algorithm deliberately does not produce certain tautomers (which do not match the more-specific rules).
 Considering [Greg Landrum's comment](https://github.com/rdkit/rdkit/discussions/6997#discussioncomment-7893160) that the "code change adds a missed case to the enumeration rule set", it seems that the number of additional tautomers found by the additional rule is outweighed by the narrowing of rules.

 It is interesting that the CACTVS algorithm, which has additional transforms, produces fewer tautomers; though that's for a narrow set of Refs, so it may not hold for a larger dataset.
-It makes sense that the NIH site produces fewer tautomers than CACTVS because the NIH algorithm by Nicklaus et al. is similar yet has fewer rules.
+It makes sense that the cactus site produces fewer tautomers than CACTVS because the cactus algorithm by Nicklaus et al. is similar yet has fewer rules.

 ### InChI's ability to encompass multiple tautomers with one InChI